 Incompetence: While some executors are just confused, some other executors end up making mistakes that are costly to the estate.
 If that’s the case, the next step for a beneficiary would be to compel the executor to file a formal accounting with the court.
 In a formal accounting, an executor is obligated to disclose what assets are in the estate, what the estate’s expenses were and what assets are available for the executor to distribute to the beneficiaries.

 Misconduct: A minority of executors go as far as to steal from the estate and mismanage the estate and then attempt to cover up their misdeeds by not communicating with the beneficiaries.
 Beneficiaries do have recourse against an executor who violates his duty to the estate.
 The recourse involves court intervention.
 The beneficiaries can bring a proceeding to have the judge of the Surrogate’s Court compel the executor to file an account of the estate.
-If ordered to submit an accounting, the executor will have to submit it to the court, usually within thirty to sixty days.
+If ordered to submit an accounting, the executor will have to submit the accounting to the court, usually within thirty to sixty days.

-The accounting is a set of schedules that include all possible information about the estate, such as
+An accounting is a set of schedules that include all possible information about the estate, such as

 - an itemized list of the assets that are in the estate